adamstrawson/adamstrawson.github.com/_posts/2012-06-29-Talk-APIs-What-are-they-and-why-do-we-care.md

 ---
 layout: post
-title: "APIS, What are they, and why do we care"
+title: "APIs, What are they, and why do we care"
 ---

 At Create. every Friday the entire company takes part in 'Innovation Day', which is a day dedicated to working on anything you want outside of your daily tasks.
 This can usually consist of anything from learning something you wouldn't normally learn, to a new feature on the application.
 You can read more about how we do our Innovation day on [Simons Blog](http://www.simonkimber.co.uk/blog/read_31208/creatovating-creating-a-culture-of-innovation-at-create.html).